blahah/biopsy/README.md

 ### Citation

 This is *pre-release*, *pre-publication* academic software.
-In lieu of a paper to cite, please cite this Github repo if your use of the software leads to a publication.
+In lieu of a paper to cite, please cite this Github repo and/or the [Figshare DOI (http://dx.doi.org/10.6084/m9.figshare.790660
+)](http://dx.doi.org/10.6084/m9.figshare.790660) if your use of the software leads to a publication.